katydecorah/katydecorah.github.io/_posts/code/2014-12-19-snowflaker.md

 ![scaling spindles](http://i.imgur.com/yNv3nmo.gif)

-You can also play with the width of the spindles and the width of the spindle patterns, too!
+You can play with the width of the spindles and patterns, too!

 That was fun.